Since many of these prizes will be offered regularly, we will keep up the information for prizes with deadlines that have passed.

 Van Courtlandt Elliott Prize, Medieval Academy of America

 The Van Courtlandt Elliott Prize, established by the Medieval Academy of America in 1971, is awarded annually for a first article in the field of medieval studies judged by the selection committee to be of outstanding quality.
-To be eligible, the author must be resident in North America.
+To be eligible, authors must have their permanent residence in North America.
+The eligibility of the article is determined by the publication year that appears in the journal or book where the article was published.
+Articles shall be submitted in the year following the publication year.
+For example, articles bearing a publication date of 2005 were submitted in 2006 for the prize given in 2007.

 For instructions on how to submit, go here.